wuyilingwei/Timberborn_Mods_Universal_Translate/README.md

 Follow the initialization guide setup key and steam auth.

 Generally speaking, there is no version update and initialization is only required once.

+If you do not have openai key, registe at

 ### III